huggingface/llm.nvim/README.md

 ### Code completion

-This plugin supports code completion "ghost-text" style, a la Copilot.
+This plugin supports "ghost-text" code completion, à la Copilot.

-**llm.nvim** is an autocompletion plugin similar to Copilot with the added benefit of letting you pick your model on the Hugging Face Hub.
+### Choose your model

+Requests for code generation are made via `curl` to an HTTP endpoint.

-You can also use any HTTP endpoint you want, provided it adheres to the API specified [here](https://huggingface.co/docs/api-inference/detailed_parameters#text-generation-task).
+You can use the Hugging Face [Inference API](https://huggingface.co/inference-api) or your own HTTP endpoint, provided it adheres to the API specified [here](https://huggingface.co/docs/api-inference/detailed_parameters#text-generation-task).

-You can also use it in conjunction with [llm-ls]() a language server where new features and development will happen.

-You can use it as a standalone plugin that will curl a model on the Hugging Face Hub or the API of your choice.
+> [!NOTE]
+> Requests via `curl` are a legacy feature.
+This plugin is evolving to become a front-end for [`llm-ls`](https://github.com/huggingface/llm-ls).

 ## Install

+### With Inference API

 1. Create and get your API token from here https://huggingface.co/settings/tokens.